Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 No two rooms are, therefore, the same.
 There is a black and white striped room, a suite with a 13-meter high ceiling, and a room with a sleigh as a bed.

-No matter your choice, you'll spend the night in a gallery.
+No matter your choice, you'll spend the night in an art gallery!

 The quirky interiors follow the rounded shape of the silos and make clever use of industrial styling.

-Mountains and nature trails surround this part of New Zealand, so SiloStay is an excellent spot to spend a night or two.
+Mountains and nature trails surround this part of New Zealand, making SiloStay an excellent place to spend a night or two.

 9 Hours Capsule Hotel in Japan might be the most efficient hotel in the world.

-They estimated that all you need on a business trip is a seven-hour of sleep plus an hour in the evening and the morning for rest.
+They estimated that all you need on a business trip is seven hours of sleep plus an hour in the evening and the morning for rest.
 And that’s all the time you’ve got to enjoy this futuristic capsule hotel.

 The high-tech minimalist style is prevalent throughout its interiors, and the tiny capsules offer an affordable yet drastically different accommodation than traditional hotels.